-- (a) A casual employee with a regular schedule of hours who has worked at least fifteen (15) of the thirty (30) calendar days prior to a holiday listed in Article 15.1 is entitled to a regular day's pay for the holiday. - (b) A casual employee who has worked irregular hours on at least fifteen (15) of the thirty (30) days prior to a holiday listed in Article 15.1 is entitled to an average day's pay for the holiday.
-This amount is calculated by dividing the employee's total wages, excluding overtime, earned in the thirty (30) day period by the number of days worked. - (c) A casual employee who has worked fewer than fifteen (15) of the thirty (30) days prior to a holiday listed in Article 15.1 is entitled to prorated statutory holiday pay.
-This amount is calculated by dividing the employee's total wages, excluding overtime, earned in the thirty (30) day period by fifteen (15).
+- (a) A Casual Employee with a regular schedule of hours who has worked at least 15 of the 30 calendar days prior to a holiday listed in Clause 15.1 is entitled to a regular day's pay for the holiday. - (b) A Casual Employee who has worked irregular hours on at least 15 of the 30 days prior to a holiday listed in Clause 15.1 is entitled to an average day's pay for the holiday.
+This amount is calculated by dividing the employee's total wages, excluding overtime, earned in the 30 day period by the number of days worked. - (c) A Casual Employee who has worked fewer than 15 of the 30 days prior to a holiday listed in Clause 15.1 is entitled to prorated holiday pay.
+This amount is calculated by dividing the employee's total wages, excluding overtime, earned in the 30 day period by 15.